-It is one of the questions I asked myself, when leaving Wanas Konst at the end of a sunny Sunday afternoon early September this year.
+It is one of the questions I asked myself when leaving Wanås Konst at the end of a sunny Sunday afternoon in the early part of September of 2017.

 Any art park that invites both young and old to not just wander around and only admire the stunning artworks at display, but to actually interact with them?

 Until now I can’t think of any, although we have been to some amazing sculpture parks around the world.

 It was some years ago that one of our long-time Swedish friends recommended Wanås Konst to us.
 Our curiosity was awakened and so this summer we finally made it there during a little nostalgic road-trip through the southern part of Sweden, where Pal – my partner and the other half of The Art Weekenders – spent large part of his youth.

 Apart from being curious after the outdoors museum itself, I was quite interested in the history of the sculpture park, especially given its remote location next to the pretty Wanås Castle in the southern part of Sweden.
 Also, our friend told us about the story of one of its Swedish founders, Marika Wachtmeister.
 Having lived in New York for some years, she moved back to Sweden when marrying a Swedish count to end up living on the grounds of the family-owned medieval Wanås Castle.
 All in all it almost sounds like a little fairytale, doesn’t it?

 At the moment Marika Wachtmeister married her husband Carl-Gustaf Wachtmeister, she probably did not foresee, that she would one day create a sculpture park at the Wanås premises.
 Let alone one that later in its existence would draw some 75.000 visitors per year.
 The first period of her marriage she was in fact still working as a lawyer, hence the park worked mainly just as a minor hobby.